 In July 1977 it was announced that Rathlin Island was to get a new water scheme, allowing more than two-thirds of the island's residents to be supplied with piped water.
 After years of campaigning, the 120 residents of Rathlin Island finally got connected to a central electricity system in October 1992.
-The new system, comprised of wind turbines with a 'failsafe' backup system of three diesel generators and battery unit, was part funded by the European Union.
-The three giant wind turbines, named Conn, Aedh and Fiachra, were installed by Northern Ireland Electricity and the Northern Ireland Housing Executive subsidised the cost of connecting individual homes to the supply.
-Ian Paisley and John Hume were amongst guests who witnessed the moment when Rathlin was 'lit up'.
-The island now has an underwater electricity connection from the mainland.

-1994 study of Rathlin Island by John Greer.
+The new system, comprised of wind turbines with a 'failsafe' back1994 study of Rathlin Island by John Greer.